Restaurant Story

 Sambal

-Sambal is a spicy chili paste that is a staple in Malaysian (and Indonesian) cuisine.
+Sambal is a spicy chilli paste that is a staple in Malaysian (and Indonesian) cuisine.
 It can be made with a variety of ingredients, but typically includes chilli, garlic, shallots, and shrimp paste.
-The sambal served with roti canai is often sambal tumis (fried) or sambal ikan bilis (with dried anchovies).